- "I am not giving up, Chrom. I am only giving what I can."

 - Love Confession:Thank you... for this chance.
 I... love you.
 You make me... whole again.

 - Made of Iron: Although she lost her memories after her fall, it's a feat on its own to survive.
 Her in-game profile even calls her the toughest to kill.

-- Secret Character: She's your reward for completing "Paragogue 20: A Hard Miracle".
+- Secret Character: She's your reward for completing "Paralogue 20: A Hard Miracle".

 - Squishy Wizard: Is of the Sage class.
-Her modifiers lean heavily towards this archetype, as she has the best default magic modifier in the game, and decent resistance as well, at the cost of a horrendous defense cap.
+Her modifiers lean heavily towards this archetype, as she has the best default Magic modifier in the game, and decent Resistance as well, at the cost of a -2 Defense modifier.

 A high-ranking soldier under the Ylissean family's command.
 Serves under Emmeryn and is mostly seen with her.

-- Bait and Switch: Is set up as the third member of the usual "Pegasus Trio" archetype but it's not meant to be.
-She gets killed off.
-Sumia's daughter Cynthia may be the third member in this case, but Awakening notably lacks the triangle attack; a staple of the archetype.
+- Bait-and-Switch: Like Sigrun in Path of Radiance, she's the leader of the Pegasus Knights, the first attendant to a noble, and is set up as the third member of the usual "Pegasus Trio" archetype but it's not meant to be.
+While Sigrun is Saved for the Sequel, Phila gets killed off.
+Sumia's daughter Cynthia may be the third member in this case, but Awakening notably lacks the Triangle Attack; a staple of the archetype.

 - Prim and Proper Bun: Which is fitting for her serious and businesslike nature.

 - Promoted to Playable: Makes her playable debut in Heroes.